 The Russian view was that they feared a ruse, pointing out that the cutter carried muskets.
 The British said that muskets were carried in the cutter in the same manner as oars – part of the basic equipment – and added that none of the party had ammunition, and if it was an aggressive action why carry those Finnish prisoners (most had been killed).
 The Russians said five had been killed, four had been wounded, and eleven were captured so Brown had been mistaken.
 (The Times, 7 July, p 9).
 Two of the officers were exchanged at Odessa but Lt Genestre was still a prisoner (The Times, 12 October, p 4).
 On 8 December 1855 Genestre’s “plain, unvarnished story, of the massacre” was published in The Times (p 6) and the event was called “a foul blot on the name of Russia”.

-John Brown would have been awarded the service medal, the Baltic Medal, for service in the region.
+John Brown was awarded the service medal, the Baltic Medal, for service in the region.
 The Rear Admiral in charge of Royal Navy activities was later promoted, but Sir Richard Saunders Dunbar died in 1861, aged 60, famed for his effective blockade and for conducting the first ever naval mine clearance campaign.
 Hango now Hanko is a small port, its inhabitants speak Finnish and Swedish, its main buildings have replaced those destroyed by the Soviets, and has a memorial to the thousands who migrated to America through that port.
 The 20-gun HMS Cossack, which was being built in Northfleet, England for the Russians when the Crimean War broke out, was scrapped in the 1870s.
 And we are still seeking details on John Brown, ordinary seaman – or extraordinary seaman?

 LEAVE A REPLY IN THE BOX AT THE FOOT OF THE PAGE.